CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A6 Deactivation of unneeded services and identifiers

 All unnecessary services MUST be disabled or uninstalled by servers, especially network services.
 Unnecessary user IDs MUST either be deleted or at least deactivated in such a way that no logins to the system are possible under these IDs.
 Existing standard IDs MUST be changed or deactivated as far as possible.
 Default passwords of standard identifiers MUST be changed.
-On servers, the space SHOULD be suitably restricted for individual users, but also for applications.
+On servers, the space SHOULD be suitably limited for individual users, but also for applications.

-The decisions made SHOULD be documented in such a way that it is possible to trace the configuration and software equipment selected for the servers.
+The decisions made SHOULD be documented so that it can be reconstructed which configuration and software equipment were chosen for the servers.

 #### SYS.1.1.A7 Updates and patches for firmware, operating system and applications